mrajan88/Assignment2-2015/README.md

 Design Principles

-1. Feedback - Buttons let the user know when they are pressed, and loading spinners show up while the data is loading.
+1. Feedback - Buttons let the user know when they are hovered over, and loading spinners show up while the charts are being generated.

 2. Consistency - Each page shows the same navigation bar, with the same buttons and colors in the same locations.